 Enter the command you want to run by typing its name.
 If you want to start over, CtrlC will clear the line.
 When you are happy with the command, hit Enter or click on the run button to run it.
-Any output from the command will appear in the help area.
-If you want to run the command but close the dialog immediately so you can get back to the game, use ShiftEnter or hold down the Shift key and click on the run button instead.
+Any output from the command will appear in the lower panel after you run it.
+If you want to run the command but close the dialog immediately so you can get back to the game, hold down the Shift key and click on the run button instead.
 The dialog also closes automatically if you run a command that brings up a new GUI screen.
-In any case, the command output will also be written to the DFHack terminal console if you need to find it later.
+In any case, the command output will also be written to the DFHack terminal console (the separate window that comes up when you start DF) if you need to find it later.